ChenReuven/cyberark-ai-spec-os/docs-website/docs/installation/overview.md

 # Installation Overview

-CyberArk AI Spec OS has a flexible two-part installation system designed to work with both greenfield (new) and brownfield (existing) projects, seamlessly integrating with your current development workflow.
+CyberArk Agentic Spec Driven Development (CyberArk ASDD) has a flexible two-part installation system designed to work with both greenfield (new) and brownfield (existing) projects, seamlessly integrating with your current development workflow.

 ## Installation Architecture

 The installation consists of two main components:

 ### 1. Base Installation (Recommended)
-Install CyberArk AI Spec OS centrally on your system.
+Install CyberArk Agentic Spec Driven Development centrally on your system.
 This maintains your standards and instructions that projects will inherit from.

 **Location:** `~/.cyberark-spec-os` (or custom location) **Purpose:** Global standards, instructions, and project templates

 ### 2. Project Installation
-Install CyberArk AI Spec OS into each project you work on.
+Install CyberArk Agentic Spec Driven Development into each project you work on.
 This provides self-contained setup with project-specific customizations.

 **Location:** Your project directory (`.cyberark-spec-os/`) **Purpose:** Project-specific configurations and specs

 ## Supported Tools

-CyberArk AI Spec OS works seamlessly with:
+CyberArk Agentic Spec Driven Development works seamlessly with:

 - **Claude Code** - AI coding assistant
 - **Cursor** - AI-powered code editor